Scanning tunneling microscopy current from localized basis orbital density functional theory: Results

 \section{Results}

-We demonstrate the theory by primary considering the system where a CO molecule is adsorbed on a top site of a clean $4\times4$ atom Cu(111) surface with a pyramidal shaped tip apex, consisting of four copper atoms, see \Figref{figOverlap}.
-A comparison between direct use of the orbitals computed from the localized \textsc{Siesta} basis, and the modes found by \Eqref{eqPmodes} will first be examined to highlight the advantages of our theory.
-This reveals the characteristic depression over the CO-molecule in the tunneling current, which will be analysed in terms of the individual wave functions, and compared with the STM image obtained with a CO terminated tip.
+We demonstrate the theory by primarily considering a CO molecule adsorbed on a top site of a clean $4\times4$ atom Cu(111) surface with a pyramidal shaped tip apex, consisting of four copper atoms, see \Figref{figOverlap}.
+A comparison between direct use of the scattering states computed from the localized \textsc{Siesta} basis, and the modes found by \Eqref{eqPmodes} will first be examined to highlight the advantages of our theory.
+This reveals the characteristic depression over the CO molecule in the tunneling current, which will be analysed in terms of the individual wave functions, and compared with the STM image obtained with a CO-terminated tip.
 The tip-height is henceforth defined as the core-core height difference (along $\hat{z}$) between the outermost tip apex atom and its closest atom adsorbed on the substrate, see \Figref{figOverlap}.